 Re-Animator’s anti-Eden is more explicit.
 Dr. Hill’s zombie army emerges, all nude, in Miskatonic’s hospital morgue, just after Dr. Hill perpetrates forcible zombie cunnilingus upon the dean’s daughter, Megan (scream queen Barbara Crampton, also in her prime).
 (The film’s original, unrated cut affords the most explicit view of what must be the highlight of necrophilia’s cinematic history.)
 Zombie Adams and Eves, unashamed of their nakedness, exalt their anti-God creator, Dr. Hill (and they do what they’re told).

 Perhaps the greatest subversion of all is that these subversions affirm traditional morality: Man shouldn’t play God, and when he does, Hell follows.
-Subversively affirming the dominant paradigm fulfills one requirement of all good films: Give the audience what they want, but in a way they don’t expect it.
+Subversively affirming the dominant paradigm fulfills one requirement (to paraphrase William Goldman) of all good films: Give the audience what they want, but in a way they don’t expect it.
 Because having our biases confirmed, even subversively, is better than having them challenged.
 That would be too much.